encoredev/encore/docs/ts/develop/middleware.md

 ## Targeting APIs

-The `target` option can be used to decide what endpoints within the service the middleware should run for.
-If the target option is not set, it will run for all endpoints.
+The target option specifies which endpoints within the service the middleware should run on.
+If not set, the middleware will run for all endpoints by default.

 It is preferable performance-wise to use the `target` option over filtering within the middleware function, as we calculate what middlewares should run for each endpoint during startup.